isomerpages/moh-hib/_help-and-resources/Timelines, Resources, Funding/Implementation Timelines.md

 third_nav_title: Timelines, Resources, Funding
 ---
 <h2><strong>Implementation Timelines for Healthcare Providers</strong></h2>
-<p>Under the Health Information Act, licensed healthcare service providers
+<p>Under the Health Information Act (HIA), licensed healthcare service providers
 will need to contribute patient medical information to the National Electric Health Record (NEHR) and comply with cybersecurity and data security requirements.&nbsp;
 The implementation timelines will be phased as shown below, to enable patients